Keeper vs Dashlane – which is the top competitor?

 Beyond that, Keeper also requires all new accounts to set up a security question.
 If you lose your master password, you’ll need to answer the question correctly to reset your master password.

-Contrarily, Dashlane ditched its emergency access feature with the discontinuation of its desktop apps.
-But, you can still reset your master password with your fingerprint or Face ID on iOS and Android devices.
+Contrarily, Dashlane ditched its emergency access feature when it discontinued its desktop apps.
+However, you can still reset your master password with your fingerprint or Face ID on iOS and Android devices.
 Otherwise, you’re fresh out of luck and will need to reset your Dashlane account.

 Password generator

-A password generator is a common yet very helpful feature for a password manager and both Keeper as well as Dashlane nailed this aspect.
+A password generator is a common yet very helpful feature for a password manager, and both Keeper and Dashlane nailed this aspect.

 With Keeper, you can customize the length of the password and the types of characters to include – such as capital letters, numbers, and symbols – to create a stronger password.
-The maximum character length here is 100, which is sufficient to create a super-secure password.
+The maximum character length here is 100, which is sufficient to come up with a super-secure password.

 Similarly, Dashlane also has a password generator that allows customization of the length of the password and the types of characters.

 By default, it’ll generate a 12-character password, but you can tweak it to be shorter or longer.
-The tool can generate passphrase passwords of up to 10 words.
+The tool can create passphrase passwords of up to 10 words.

 Password sharing

-Keeper recently launched its One-Time Share feature, which enables its users to share records with anyone on a time-limited basis securely.
+Keeper recently launched its One-Time Share feature, which enables its users to securely share records with anyone on a time-limited basis.
 This handy little feature could be used for password sharing, too.

 Here, One-Time Share links can be sent to recipients via multiple channels, including direct QR code scan, airdrop, email, and SMS.
-And, to turn security up a notch, One-Time Share is also device-locked so that the link is only accessible on the original recipient’s device.
+To turn security up a notch, One-Time Share is also device-locked so that the link is only accessible on the original recipient’s device.

 As for Dashlane, it rather restrictively lets you share sensitive information with only 5 other recipients.
-However, the recipients must first sign up for a free Dashlane account.
-However, password sharing is available for every Dashlane user.
+Even though password sharing is available for every Dashlane user, the recipients must first sign up for a free Dashlane account, too.

-Quite obviously, Keeper’s password sharing feature is more convenient and advanced compared to Dashlane.
+Quite obviously, Keeper’s password sharing feature is more convenient and advanced than Dashlane's.

 Autofill